They say employees are your biggest asset, but what should you do when they become your biggest risk?

 Cybercriminals were able to compromise the credentials of two Marriott employees, through which they logged into one of the hotel chain’s third-party applications.
 What made matters worse is that the hotel’s cybersecurity systems failed to identify any suspicious activity in these employees’ profiles for over two months.

-How Can Organizations Protect Personal and HR Data of Employees?
+How Can Organizations Protect Employees’ Personal and HR Data?